conda/conda-lock/docs/walkthrough.md

 ## `conda-lock` giving vague `AssertionError`
 Sometimes an error from `conda-lock` is vague and hard to debug.
 I am logging some fixes I have discovered during development.
 ### Are your channels consistent?
-Are the channels you have set in `conda` and your `environment.yml` file consistent?
+Are the channels you have set in `mamba` and your `environment.yml` file consistent?
 If not, make sure they are by editing your `environment.yml` file to match.
 Once I have found that deleting the existing `conda-lock.yml` file and trying again will resolve this issue.

 # Terms
 platform